ISISComputingGroup/ibex_developers_manual/Datastreaming---File-writing.md

 - windows containers are a bit weird and we may just end up with the same problems as #1

 following [this link](https://blog.couchbase.com/setup-docker-windows-server-2016/)

-1.enabled containers and restarted
+1. Enabled containers and restarted
-1. installed docker - weird error but seemed to install:
+1. Installed Docker - weird error but seemed to install:
 ```
 Start-Service : Failed to start service 'Docker Engine (docker)'.
 At C:\Users\ibexbuilder\update-containerhost.ps1:393 char:5